Money Saving Pages

 • Baby food jars can be reused to store kitchen spices.

-• Instead of buying special plastic containers, you can use old shoe boxes for storage of various items.
+• Instead of buying special plastic containers, you can use old boxes or containers for storage of various items.

 • You can add a little water to an almost empty detergent bottle to get the last bit out.